Interstate 35 in Texas: Capital Express expansion project

 The Capital Express project is a 28 mi highway expansion in Williamson, Travis, and Hays counties between from SH 45 north to SH 45 southeast.
 The Texas Department of Transportation (TxDOT) has broken the expansion project into three components: the Capital Express North, Capital Express Central, and Capital Express South projects.

 The $500 million Capital Express North project is set to begin construction in late 2022 and runs from SH 45 north to US 290 east, adding one high-occupancy vehicle lane (HOV lane) in each direction, reconstruction of six bridges, and a new diverging diamond interchange at Wells Branch Parkway.
 The $548 million Capital Express South project, between SH 45 southeast and SH 71 would include new HOV lanes in each direction and 2 mi of elevated managed lanes from Stassney to Slaughter lanes, and 2 mi of new bypass lanes below intersections, set to begin construction in late 2022.

-The $4.9 billion Capital Express Central project is to begin in late 2025 and would rebuild the highway in central and Downtown Austin.
-The plans call for widened mainlanes and frontage roads along with four new managed lanes, totaling up to 20 lanes wide.
+The $4.9 billion Capital Express Central project was slatted begin in late 2025 and would rebuild the highway in central and Downtown Austin.
+The plans call for widened main lanes and frontage roads along with four new managed lanes, totaling up to 20 lanes wide.
 The project would demolish the double-deck section of the highway between Airport Boulevard and Martin Luther King Jr. Boulevard, as well as the elevated highway between Cesar Chavez Street and East 15th Street.
 The new highway would be buried below-grade, while some sections may be covered with caps-and-stitches containing parkland; the funding for the caps are not included in the project price tag, but would need to be funded by the Capital Area Metropolitan Planning Organization (CAMPO) and the City of Austin.
 Approximately 140 residential and commercial properties in the project's footprint would need to be demolished using eminent domain.
+In August 2023, TXDOT released the project's environmental impact statement and announced that the project received environmental clearance under the National Environmental Policy Act.
+Construction could begin as early as Summer 2024 and last about a decade.